Sonoma County Art Trails Gallery at Corrick's

 Willow's photorealistic and Fauve paintings reveal her intimate love and knowledge of our dear Wine Country.

-Wood and metal tangle and embrace to tell unique stories in Mike's free-standing and wall-hanging pieces.
+Wood and metal tangle and embrace to tell unique stories in the late Mike Laflin's free-standing and wall-hanging pieces.

 David's ceramics defy expectations, taking shapes and colors unlooked-for, but delightful.